Wenshan Baozhong Tea

 Flavor: Fresh herbal aroma.
 Balanced, floral and buttery vegetal notes.
 Clean, fragrant aftertaste.

-Garden: This tea farm is located in a small mountain range between Taipei and the northern coast of Taiwan.
+Garden: This tea farm is located in a small mountain range between Taipei and the north-eastern coast of Taiwan.
 This area was initially developed for tea production in the mid-late 19th century.
-Baozhong tea farmers comprise a small percentage of Taiwan's contemporary tea industry.
+Baozhong tea is less than two percent of Taiwan's tea production!
 This source is a small, family-run farm that is committed to keeping their local tradition alive.

-Harvest: Sustainably harvested in small batches.
-Spring 2018.
+Harvest: Machine harvested in small batches.
+Spring 2022.
 Pinglin, Taiwan.

-Wenshan Baozhong Tea has a pure character, in that the tea leaves undergo very little processing after being harvested.
+Wenshan Baozhong Tea has a pure character, in that the Qing Xin cultivar tea leaves undergo very little processing after being harvested.
 Like all Oolongs, the basic steps of withering, oxidation, and tumble heating are involved.
 But the level of oxidation for making Baozhong Tea is relatively minimal, about 10-15%.
 Baozhong is also an unroasted type of Oolong.